 The City of Fitchburg has successfully invested available resources to meet priority needs and specific goals established in the Consolidated Plan and leveraged new funding sources with the use of these resources.
 However, this progress must be measured against the real cost of fully addressing these priorities, which greatly exceeds available funding.
 Planning efforts to replace aged water mains, combined storm and sanitary sewers, streetscapes, parks, and housing have been undertaken, however, the estimated costs to implement these objectives exceed the level of available funding.
-This year, the City has begun making progress in its combined sewer separation work to prevent storm water runoff from entering the sanitary sewer system, preventing the raw sewage from overflowing into the Nashua River.
+This year, the City continues making progress in its combined sewer separation work to prevent storm water runoff from entering the sanitary sewer system, preventing the raw sewage from overflowing into the Nashua River including Main Street that will begin spring 2025.
+Additionally, Boulder Drive sewer/water separation was completed in the fall of 2024.

-Notwithstanding these circumstances, progress has been made in several areas, including economic development, public facilities and housing.
+Notwithstanding these circumstances, progress has been made in several areas, including economic development, public facilities, and housing.
 The City has successfully leveraged additional state, federal and private resources.
-This has resulted in a local perception that significant progress is being made, particularly with respect to the implementation of the City's Urban Renewal Plan, completed phases of the Main and Water Streets Improvement projects, acquisition of land for the creation of new Twin Cities Rail Trail, and the city's in-fill affordable housing initiatives, in which CDBG, HOME, and privately leveraged funds have provided for the demolition, infrastructure improvements and new housing construction as part of an overall revitalization strategy for low income neighborhoods.
+This has resulted in a local perception that significant progress is being made, particularly with respect to the implementation of the City's Urban Renewal Plan, pending phases of the Main and Water Streets Improvement projects, and the city's in-fill affordable housing initiatives, in which CDBG, HOME, and privately leveraged funds have provided for the demolition, infrastructure improvements, and new housing construction as part of an overall revitalization strategy for low income neighborhoods.